 Being a small town, Orient - Bridgewater does not have a public transit system used by locals to get to and from work.

-The education level of Orient - Bridgewater citizens is a little higher than the average for US cities and towns: 23.18% of adults in Orient - Bridgewater have at least a bachelor's degree.
+The citizens of Orient - Bridgewater are slightly better educated than the national average of 21.84% for all cities and towns, with 23.18% of adults in Orient - Bridgewater having a bachelor's degree or advanced degree.

 The per capita income in Orient - Bridgewater in 2022 was $46,244, which is wealthy relative to Iowa, and upper middle income relative to the rest of the US.
 This equates to an annual income of $184,976 for a family of four.
 However, Orient - Bridgewater contains both very wealthy and poor people as well.